stowball/hucssley/README.md

 ## Scales

-Where it makes sense, and compared with other libraries, Hucssley favours a millennial scale (`0` - `1000`) to represent values instead of “names” like `xxl`, `mama-bear` etc. This can of course be completely customised.
+Where it makes sense, and compared with other libraries, Hucssley favours a millennial scale (`0` - `1000`) to represent values instead of “names” like `xxl`, `mama-bear` etc. This can of course be completely customized.

 By default, the following classes use a millennial scale: